jakob-fyi/ng-adv/demos/01-components/03-migration-tutorial/readme.md

 - Implement `app.config.ts` and `app.routes.ts`
 - Cleanup and migrate remaining (lazy loaded) modules

-## Upgrade the application to Angular 17 and do basic standalone migration
+## Upgrade the application to Angular 17 and complete a basic standalone migration

 - Copy [component-forms-modules](../02-component-forms-modules/) project to a new folder named `component-forms-standalone` in a location of your choice. [component-forms](../02-component-forms/) is the result of this walkthrough.